Underside view of a cannabis plant with roots exposed, with light from above highlighting the plant.

 Cannabis Root Aphids: A Grower’s Guide

-Cannabis root aphids can be a challenging pest for both novice and experienced growers.
+Cannabis root aphids can be a challenging pest for growers.
 These tiny insects target the roots of cannabis plants, causing significant damage and affecting yield.
 Recognizing their presence early is crucial to managing them effectively.

-Root aphids are small, usually less than 2mm, and come in various colors like yellow, green, or brown.
-They often blend with the soil, making them hard to spot.
-But, the damage they cause is unmistakable.
+Root aphids are small, usually less than 2mm, and often blend with the soil, making them hard to spot.
 If left unchecked, they can stunt plant growth, and in severe cases, even kill the plant.

 Identifying Cannabis Root Aphids